-Oyster reefs in low-salinity waters should be seeded with shell and hatchery-reared spaton-shell.
+Oyster reefs in low-salinity waters should first be planted with shell and then with hatchery-reared spat-on-shell on top of the planted shell.
 Mortality due to disease is low in low-salinity waters, and oysters can grow at rates that outpace sedimentation rates.
 Growth of planted oysters should result in accretion of shell and oyster bar growth that is likely to compensate for substrate loss due to degradation of old shell and siltation.
 These bars will probably not become self-sustaining because oyster reproduction is generally poor in low-salinity areas.
 Therefore, regular seed planting will likely be needed to sustain the bars.
 While the bars may have to be sustained with repeated seeding, these reefs may theoretically contribute to local improvements in water quality as a result of increased water filtration by the oysters and in improved habitat for species for which hard bottom and shell habitat is essential.
 A joint oyster restoration project with USACE in the Severn River, a low salinity area, has shown that oysters survive and grow well.
 As expected, reproduction is low, and these areas must be reseeded periodically to maintain populations at the desired level.

 Reproduction is generally good in higher salinity waters, although disease-induced mortality can be greater here.
 Oyster reefs in higher salinity waters should acquire a spat set.
 This should help sustain the population without continued investment and also it can aid with shell accretion, vs loss, as new oysters grow and create new shell; due to shell obtained from Man-O-War Shoal.
-Should high mortality occur due to disease, it is theorized that the survivors may help develop resistance.
-Larval transport modeling by Dr. Elizabeth North is being used in the Harris Creek oyster restoration project to better understand how restored reef location affects larval supply surrounding areas.
-Similar exercises in other areas will help guide the most productive use of the shell.
+Should high mortality occur due to disease, it is theorized that the survivors may help develop resistance, but this is more theoretical than certain for Maryland.
+Larval transport modeling by Dr. Elizabeth North was used in the Harris Creek oyster restoration project to better understand if restored reefs can affect larval supply to surrounding areas.
+Should the larval model be more soundly confirmed by field sampling and locating progeny spat, similar exercises in other areas might help guide the most productive use of the shell.

 Maryland's oyster aquaculture industry is expanding as a result of Maryland's 2010 Oyster Restoration and Aquaculture Development Plan.
-Expanding oyster aquaculture will remove pressure from the wild oyster fishery, allowing this resource to recover.
-Because the transition from the wild fishery to aquaculture can be expensive, the state makes low-interest loans available through Maryland Agricultural and Resource-Based Industry Development Corporation (MARBIDCO) to those interested in aquaculture.
+Expanding private oyster aquaculture will reduce pressure from the public oyster fishery.
+Because the transition from the public fishery to aquaculture can be expensive, the state makes low-interest loans available through Maryland Agricultural and Resource-Based Industry Development Corporation (MARBIDCO) to those interested in aquaculture.
 This strategy appears to be working as 114 Tidal Fisheries License (TFL) holders were listed as applicants on the 200 lease applications that have been received from September, 2010 to December 2013 (DNR 2013).
+Updated data are being sought.
 Furthermore, of the 91 projects funded by MARBIDCO, 48 of them involved TFL holders.
-The shell that may be used to support the expansion of oyster aquaculture in Maryland would be placed to serve as substrate for planting hatchery-produced seed.
-Shell would be provided for start-up operations.
-Once an operation is established, aquaculturists will be expected to maintain their own shell base through such measures as deployment of shucked shell or private purchase of shell.
-However, provision of shell by the state is likely to be required during initial years of aquaculture establishment and enhancement.
+Dredged shell to support continued expansion of oyster aquaculture in Maryland will serve as substrate for planting hatchery-produced seed.
+Shell will be provided for start-up operations.
+Once an operation is established, aquaculturists will be expected to maintain their own shell base through such measures as deployment of shucked shell or privately purchasing shell.